Exploring the Landscape of Spontaneous CP Violation in Supersymmetric Theories: Supersymmetric realization of SCPV

 \subsection{An example}

-We now work out an example presented in Ref.~\cite{Dine:2015jga}, in which CP is spontaneously broken in isolated vacua due to supersymmetric dynamics.
-Applying the procedure in \SEC{sec:susycase} to this example, one can confirm that our formalism works successfully.
-Ref.~\cite{Dine:2015jga} considers a superpotential $W$ with four chiral supermultiplets, $X,Y, \eta_1, \eta_2$, in the form of
+We now illustrate our general framework by revisiting an example originally discussed in Ref.~\cite{Dine:2015jga}, in which CP is spontaneously broken in isolated vacua due to supersymmetric dynamics.
+Applying the procedure developed in \SEC{sec:susycase}, one can explicitly verify that our formalism correctly captures the necessary conditions for SCPV in this model.

-where $\mu,a,a',b,b',c,$ and $c'$ are real parameters.
-This superpotential typically has minima with complex phases of $\eta_1$ and $\eta_2$, which break CP.